tc39/proposal-signals/README.md

 * Must be a solid base for multiple frameworks to implement their Signals/reactivity mechanisms.
     * Should be a good base for recursive store proxies, decorator-based class field reactivity, and both `.value` and `[state, setState]`-style APIs.
     * The semantics are able to express the valid patterns enabled by different frameworks.
 For example, it should be possible for these Signals to be the basis of either immediately-reflected writes or writes which are batched and applied later.
-    * Enable subclassing, so that frameworks can add their own methods and fields, including private fields.
-This is important to avoid the need for additional allocations at the framework level.
 * It would be nice if this API is usable directly by JavaScript developers.
     * If a feature matches with an ecosystem concept, using common vocabulary is good.
         * However, important to not literally shadow the exact same names!